 In 1989 the business was sold to Bio-Rad Micromeasurements, an American company based in California, apart from the defence products, which were acquired by British Aerospace.

 Vickers decided to deposit the firm’s archives and collection of scientific instruments with the University of York.

-The instruments are now on display in the Department of Physics and the archives are cared for by the Borthwick Institute for Archives.
+The instruments are now on display at the School of Physics, Engineering and Technology and the archives are cared for by the Borthwick Institute for Archives.
 The Collection also includes a number of printed books which form a Special Collection in the University Library.

 The archives consist of the business records that have survived from T. Cooke & Sons; Troughton & Simms; Cooke, Troughton & Simms; Charles Baker; and Vickers Instruments, and are catalogued according the name of the firm who created them.

 They include minute books, accounts and legal documents, as well as order books, technical notebooks, publicity material, catalogues and manuals.

 There are items of historical interest from each firm.
 From T. Cooke & Sons not only does a copy of the Buckingham Works Factory Rule & Regulations of 1865 survive but also many deeds of properties on Bishophill, York.